 - 2.7.11 Wherever possible, payment in advance should be sought for the provision of goods and services.
 Where payment in advance is not possible, each Head of Service will be responsible for ensuring that for external customers, a sundry debtor invoice is raised within five (5) days of the service being provided.
 A sundry debtor invoice raised on the Council's Financial Management System must always be used.
 Under no circumstances should a request for payment for a service provided be made by letter only. - 2.7.12 To supply the Strategic Director of Finance, Policy and Governance with details relating to work done, goods supplied or services rendered or other amounts due, to enable the Strategic Director of Finance, Policy and Governance to record correctly the sums due to the authority and to ensure accounts are sent out promptly.
 To do this Heads of Service/Corporate Managers should use established performance management systems to monitor recovery of income and flag up areas of concern to the Strategic Director of Finance, Policy and Governance.
 Heads of Service/Corporate Managers have a responsibility to assist the Strategic Director of Finance, Policy and Governance in collecting debts that they have originated, by providing any further information requested by the debtor, and in pursuing the matter on the authority's behalf. - 2.7.13 Each Head of Service/Corporate Manager will be provided with details of outstanding debts for which his/her directorate is responsible.
 He/she is responsible for ensuring that appropriate recovery action is taken on all debts by liaising with the Head of Revenues, Benefits & IT accordingly.
 Unless mitigating factors are identified, service provision should be cancelled where debts are not paid in accordance with standard payment terms.
 For the purpose of these Regulations, the value of debts is to be determined by reference to the debtor as opposed to individual debts. - 2.7.14 To recommend to the Strategic Director of Finance, Policy and Governance any debts to be written off.
 Once raised, no bona fide debt may be cancelled except by full payment or by its formal writing off.
-A credit note to replace a debt can only be issued to correct a factual inaccuracy or administrative error in the calculation and/or billing of the original debt. - 2.7.15 A debt will only be cancelled or written off as follows (see also 2.4 and 2.5): - Write off of debts up to and including £5,000 on the approval of the Head of Revenues & Benefits. - Write off of debts between £5,001 and £10,000 on the approval of the Head of Revenues & Benefits in conjunction with the approval of the Finance Portfolio holder.
+A credit note to replace a debt can only be issued to correct a factual inaccuracy or administrative error in the calculation and/or billing of the original debt. - 2.7.15 A debt will only be cancelled or written off as follows (see also 2.4 and 2.5):

-- Write off of debts of £10,001 or more with the approval of Cabinet. - All debts where the debtor is declared bankrupt or is in liquidation on the approval of the Head of Revenues & Benefits. - Cancellation of debts (i.e. debt raised in error) up to and including £5,000 on the approval of the Head of Service. - Cancellation of debts of £5,001 or more with the approval of Head of Revenues & Benefits. - 2.7.16 In the case of credit notes raised in order to correct errors, then approval can be given by the relevant budget holder for credit notes up to £500.
-This was a recommendation arising from the Financial Services value for money review.
-Approval can also be given by the Head of Finance, Performance & Asset Management or the Accountancy Manager for credit notes within their authorised limits. - 2.7.17To ensure that sufficient budgetary provision is made for the cancellation, write off and cost of recovery of bad debts.
+- Write off of debts from £500, up to and including £5,000 on the approval of the Head of Revenues & Benefits.
+Note: write offs up to £500 can be approved by the budget holder. - Write off of debts between £5,001 and £10,000 on the approval of the Head of Revenues & Benefits in conjunction with the approval of the Finance Portfolio holder - Write off of debts of £10,001 or more with the approval of Cabinet. - All debts where the debtor is declared bankrupt or is in liquidation on the approval of the Head of Revenues & Benefits. - Cancellation of debts (i.e. debt raised in error) up to and including £5,000 on the approval of the Head of Service. - Cancellation of debts of £5,001 or more with the approval of Head of Revenues & Benefits. - 2.7.15 In the case of credit notes raised in order to correct errors, then approval can also be given by the Head of Finance, Performance & Asset Management or the Accountancy Manager. - 2.7.16To ensure that sufficient budgetary provision is made for the cancellation, write off and cost of recovery of bad debts.